Our Team

 - Certified in Level One Trauma-Informed Care

-- Foundational Theraplay Practitioner
+- Foundational Theraplay Practitioner (Attachment-based Therapy)

-- EMDR Therapist
+- EMDR Certified Therapist

 Deanna has extensive training working with children and adolescents, families, severe trauma and dissociation, adoption, spiritual counseling, and the foster care system.
 The primary focus of her practice over the years has been on severely abused children and those in residential care.
-Deanna has over 22 years’ experience working in the foster care system.
+Deanna has over 24 years’ experience working in the foster care system.
 Deanna has extensive training in counseling supervision and provides supervision and consultation to students, those seeking licensure, as well as licensed professionals.
 Deanna has also written articles for several mental health magazines and has been invited to various speaking engagements around the country.
-For over 12 years, Deanna has served as a college professor working with both graduate and undergraduate students.
+For over 14 years, Deanna has served as a college professor working with both graduate and undergraduate students.

 Deanna is a member of several professional organizations including The International Society for the Study of Trauma and Dissociation (ISST-D), The American Play Therapy Association, Colorado Play Therapy Association, Licensed Professional Counselor Association of Georgia (LPCA) and the International Expressive Arts Therapy Association (IEATA).
 She enjoys traveling, scuba diving, and the arts.